Michael Ajakwe Jr.: Early life

-Biography
+Career

 Ajakwe's professional career spanned theater, television, and film.
-As a television producer, Ajakwe had the opportunity to work with artists such as Quincy Jones, Clive Davis, Sly Stone, Steve Harvey, Stevie Wonder, David Foster, Verdine White, Ray Parker Jr. and Deniece Williams.
-In 1995, Ajakwe along with the entire producing team of E's Talk Soup won the Emmy Award for Outstanding Special Class Program.
+As a television producer, he had the opportunity to work with artists such as Quincy Jones, Clive Davis, Sly Stone, Steve Harvey, Stevie Wonder, David Foster, Verdine White, Ray Parker Jr. and Deniece Williams.
+In 1995, he along with the entire producing team of E's Talk Soup won the Emmy Award for Outstanding Special Class Program.

 Later that year, after participating in the exclusive Warner Bros Writers' Workshop, Ajakwe was hired as a staff writer for the hit television sitcom, Martin.
 He went on to write and/or produce television shows such as Soul Food, Moesha, The Brothers Garcia, Sister, Sister, Eve, Love That Girl, and Unsung.
-Ajakwe also sold original television pilots to Paramount Pictures, Warner Bros., and LATV/American Latino Syndication.
+He also sold original television pilots to Paramount Pictures, Warner Bros., and LATV/American Latino Syndication.
 Brett Ratner hired Ajakwe to write his first studio film, a biopic, called Crip.
 Ajakwe also developed television and film projects for Dr. Dre, Kim Fields, Judy Pace-flood, Vidal Sassoon, Kenny Smith, Natalie Cole, and others.

 Ajakwe was a member of the inaugural class of the Bill Cosby–sponsored Guy Hank/Marvin Miller Screenwriting Fellowship Program at the University of Southern California School of Cinematic Arts.
 He later returned to the program as a professor.

 Ajakwe also co-produced international shows such as Journal Feliz (The Good News), Mano a Mano (Brother to Brother), which ran on Brazilian television.
-Ajakwe also wrote, directed, and produced a number of theatrical productions including: If You Don't Believe: A love story, Body Language and Happy Anniversary Punk, which tackled the topic of black on black crime.
+He also wrote, directed, and produced a number of theatrical productions including: If You Don't Believe: A love story, Body Language and Happy Anniversary Punk, which tackled the topic of black on black crime.
 Over the years, his body of work has been nominated for 29 NAACP theatre awards and won five.
 In 2008, he received the city of Inglewood's Beacon of Light award.

 In 2010, Ajakwe created and launched the world's first all-web series festival – The Los Angeles Web Series Festival.
 LAWEBFEST has showcased over 1500 web series from 43 different states and 39 different countries.
-As founder, Ajakwe personally viewed over 20,000 web series from around the globe.
+As founder, he personally viewed over 20,000 web series from around the globe.
 He helped launch a number of international web fests in Europe, Asia, Australia, and South America.
 In 2011, Ajakwe helped launch the Marseille Web Fest in the south of France – Europe's first web series festival.
 He was awarded the key to the city by Mayor Jean-Claude Gaudin and served as the festival's Honorary president from 2012 to 2015.